1999 Wimbledon Championships – Men's singles

 Two-time defending champion Pete Sampras defeated Andre Agassi in the final, 6–3, 6–4, 7–5 to win the gentlemen's singles tennis title at the 1999 Wimbledon Championships.
-With his sixth Wimbledon crown, Sampras broke Björn Borg's Open Era record of five Wimbledon men's singles titles and equalled Roy Emerson's record of twelve men's singles major titles overall.
-Sampras's victory over Agassi in the final is often cited as one of the greatest performances in a Wimbledon final.
-However, despite his victory, Sampras lost the world No. 1 ranking to Agassi, who had recently won the French Open and was attempting to complete the Channel Slam.
+It was his record sixth Wimbledon title (surpassing Björn Borg's Open Era record) and twelfth major men's singles title overall (matching Roy Emerson's all-time record).
+Sampras' victory over Agassi is often cited as one of the greatest performances in a Wimbledon final.
+Despite his victory, Sampras lost the world No. 1 ranking to Agassi, who had recently won the French Open and was attempting to complete the Channel Slam.

-This tournament is also notable as being the last major in which former world No. 1 Boris Becker competed, and the first Wimbledon appearances for future champions Lleyton Hewitt and Roger Federer.
+This tournament marked the last major appearance for former world No. 1 and three-time Wimbledon champion Boris Becker, and marked the first Wimbledon appearances for future champion Lleyton Hewitt and future eight-time champion Roger Federer.